materialsinnovation/pymks/README.md

 The PyMKS framework is an object oriented set of tools and examples written in Python that provides high level access to the MKS method for rapid analysis of microstructure-property relationships.
-A description of how to use PyMKS is outlined below and examples cases can be found [in the examples section]().
+A description of how to use PyMKS is outlined below and example cases can be found [in the examples section](EXAMPLES.html).
 Both code and example contributions are welcome.